vyca2017/content/content/faq/graphql-multiple-requests.md

 ```

 However, other than queries, *multiple mutations are executed sequentially*.
 That means that a mutation is only executed after the previous mutation has finished execution.
 The execution order is the same as the order in the query itself, from top to bottom.

+# Resources

+You can use this mechanism to batch queries, such as with the [batchql library](https://github.com/matthiasak/batchql) that wraps GraphQL queries with ES6 promises.
+It batches queries that are sent from different parts of the application and makes sure that the responses are mapped correctly to the different queries.
+Apollo Client uses [a similar mechanism](!alias-ligh7fmn38).